epam/edp-install/docs/headlamp-user-guide/index.md

 !![Overview page](../assets/headlamp-user-guide/headlamp-overview-page.png "Overview page")

 1. **Navigation bar** – consists of four sections: Overview, Components, CD Pipelines, and Git Servers.
 Click the necessary section to add an entity or open a home page.
-2. **Login bar** – contains notifications, language selection options, color scheme change, and login menu.
+2. **Login bar** – contains notifications, settings, and login menu.
 3. **Main links** – displays the corresponding links to the major adjusted toolset, to the management tool and to the OpenShift cluster.
 4. **Filter** - used for searching and filtering the namespaces.